nkmathew/intern-portal/README.md

 + Little checkbox at the left top corner for dates with entries
 + Should not change updated timestamp until a change is actually made
 + Disable button until there's an actual change??
++ Ability to export the whole logbook as a printable pdf with supervisor remarks and student logs all in one

 ### Installation Steps